 Fishing is allowed in Fox Brook Park.
 Those under the age of 15 do not need a fishing license in the state of Wisconsin.

-Day passes are just $4 to enjoy the park, and annual passes can be purchased online.
-2018 passes are now available, and these would make fun gifts to get friends and family outdoors with all that the Waukesha County Parks have to offer.
+Park admission fees can be found in the Fees and Admission section of the Waukesha County Parks post here.
+Annual passes are now available, and these would make fun gifts to get friends and family outdoors with all that the Waukesha County Parks have to offer.
 Annual passes are available for seniors who are 60 years+, which might be a neat gift for grandparents.

 On this beautiful afternoon, we saw so many others taking advantage of the warm temperatures – runners, families, bicycle riders, and walkers who were picking up trash as they circled the water.
 The paved trail has side spurs that lead into a nearby neighborhood, so people were joining the loop from their homes.